boba2fett/pdftransform/README.md

 - group logs for individual jobs
 - use better mechanism for setting _links
-- transform /tmp usage to database to allow running in cluster
+- transform /tmp usage to database to allow running in cluster (done for result files)
 - deleting old jobs
 - validate jobs for doubled source id's or destination id's
 - validate rotation only for single pages